rjsf-team/react-jsonschema-form/docs/contributing.md

 This will trigger a GitHub Actions pipeline that will build and publish all packages to npm.

+The package is published through an automation token belonging to the [rjsf-bot](https://www.npmjs.com/~rjsf-bot) user on npm.
+This token is stored as the `NPM_TOKEN` secret on GitHub Actions.

 ### Releasing docs

 Docs are automatically released using [Read The Docs](https://readthedocs.org/) based on the latest commits from the `master` branch.